Dollar slides after Fed keeps rates steady

 "We're not talking about a globe that is collapsing, some parts of the globe are slowing down.
 With a modest slowdown occurring, what the Fed is effectively doing is they are handing off the reins of monetary policy to the rest of the world," Porcelli said.

-The dollar dropped to two-week lows versus the Swiss franc, and it last traded at 0.9598, down 1.2 percent.
+The dollar dropped to two-week lows versus the Swiss franc, and it last traded at 0.9598 CHF=, down 1.2 percent.

 Rates futures indicated a 50 percent chance of a rate increase in December.